Thank you for subscribing

 Holbrook is 250km from the nearest coastline – but that doesn’t stop it from being home to a real, full-size submarine.
 The HMAS Otway has been planted in Holbrook since 1995 in memory of the town’s namesake, Norman Douglas Holbrook, who served as a Royal Navy lieutenant in World War I. You can explore the submarine or learn more by visiting the adjacent submarine museum at the Holbrook Visitors Centre.

-Rest and refresh at the Submarine Café next to HMAS Otway.
+Plan a rest stop for the Submarine Café next to HMAS Otway.
 J & B’s Gourmet Café and The Ten Mile Holbrook are an easy walk from the sub as well.

 Tarcutta